gitadr/gatsbyPortfolio/src/content/notes/note_190221_PsychologyOfWaiting.md

 ---
-title: "Sydney Design Thinking Meetup – The Psychology of Waiting."
+title: "The Psychology of Waiting."
 date: "2019-02-21"
 tags: ["Design Talk"]
 ---

 ## Quick notes

-Presented by Freya Elliot
+Sydney Design Thinking Meetup – Presented by Freya Elliot

 We over estimate the waiting experience by 30%